cerner/terra-kaiju-plugin/README.md

 [![Cerner OSS](https://img.shields.io/badge/Cerner-OSS-blue.svg?style=flat)](http://engineering.cerner.com/2014/01/cerner-and-open-source/)
 [![Build Status](https://travis-ci.org/cerner/terra-kaiju-plugin.svg?branch=master)](https://travis-ci.org/cerner/terra-kaiju-plugin)

-This is the kaiju plugin for Terra UI.
+This is the [Kaiju](https://github.com/cerner/kaiju) plugin for Terra UI.
 The plugin provides a single project that will offer all terra-ui components to be used within Kaiju.

-## usage
+## Usage
 Import the plugin into your node/kaiju-plugin.config.js file in your Kaiju node server.

 ```js